-II.
 ASRG Integrated Flight Project

 With successful ASRG EU demonstrations and completed ASC-E2 convertor design to serve as a foundation, the ASC flight development was started as part of what eventually became the ASRG Integrated Federal Project.
-While all earlier ASC work by Sunpower was performed under contract to GRC, Sunpower entered a sub-contract to Lockheed Martin under the DOE ASRG Flight contract for ASC-F Flight Unit development.
-GRC reformulated the ASC-E3 development strategy to reflect the parallel contracts and concurrent ASC-F and ASC-E3 design and production efforts.
+While all earlier ASC work by Sunpower was performed under contract to Glenn, Sunpower entered a subcontract to Lockheed Martin under the DOE ASRG flight contract for ASC-F flight unit development.
+Glenn reformulated the ASC-E3 development strategy to reflect the parallel contracts and concurrent ASC-F and ASC-E3 design and production efforts.
 Rather than sequential builds as illustrated in Figure 2, the ASC-E3 units were redefined as "flight-like" pathfinder convertors built to the same product specification and design as the ASC-F flight units.
 Eight ASC-F convertors and eight ASC-E3 convertors were planned.
 As some of the flight requirements, design, and production processes were still in development, the eight ASC-E3 convertors were sequenced to reduce risk to the flight convertors.
 The ASC-E3 Pair 1 convertors were the production pathfinders for the flight design but were not processed in a clean room.
-Prior to ASC-E3 Pair 2 initiation, Sunpower relocated to a new production facility which included a clean room specifically for flight ASC production.
+Prior to ASC-E3 Pair 2 initiation, Sunpower relocated to a new production facility, which included a clean room specifically for flight ASC production.
 The ASC-E3 Pair 2 units were the first hardware to be produced in the clean room and served as production pathfinders ahead of the flight units.
-In order to serve as pathfinders, it was necessary to build the ASC-E3 Pair 1 and Pair 2 convertors significantly ahead of the flight units so that any lessons learned and corrective actions could be implemented for the flight builds.
-As a result, ASC-E3 Pair 1 and Pair 2 were built with the latest available ASC-F design documents and process requirements some of which were not finalized.
-Lessons learned from the early ASC-E3 pathfinders using the approved ASC-F design and process documents.
+In order to serve as pathfinders, it was necessary to build the ASC-E3 Pairs 1 and 2 convertors significantly ahead of the flight units so that any lessons learned and corrective actions could be implemented for the flight builds.
+As a result, ASC-E3 Pairs 1 and 2 were built with the latest available ASC-F design documents and process requirements some of which were not finalized.
+Lessons learned from the early ASC-E3 pathfinders guided revisions and updates to the flight design.
+The ASC-E3 Pair 3 convertors were the production pathfinders using the approved ASC-F design and process documents.
 The ASC-E3 Pair 4 convertors were planned to be last in production giving priority to the eight ASC-F flight units.

-The integrated ASRG project included two standing boards at the ASC element level to provide oversight and approval: the Joint ASC Configuration Control Board (CCB) that reviewed and approved design and production documents, and the ASC Material Review Board (MRB) that reviewed and approved non-conformances, corrective actions, and hardware disposition.
-Both Boards had representatives from Lockheed Martin, DOE, and GRC with Sunpower personnel typically presenting to the boards.
+The integrated ASRG Project included two standing boards at the ASC element level to provide oversight and approval: the Joint ASC Configuration Control Board (CCB) that reviewed and approved design and production documents, and the ASC Material Review Board (MRB) that reviewed and approved nonconformances, corrective actions, and hardware disposition.
+Both boards had representatives from Lockheed Martin, DOE, and Glenn with Sunpower personnel typically presenting to the boards.
 Having joint boards was essential to ensure the ASC-E3 and ASC-F production was consistent and to maintain awareness of lessons learned and corrective actions from build to build.

-III.
 ASC Flight and Engineering Unit Production